kibeom12901/STM32-Driver-Development-HAL-Demos/README.md

 - **ManualGPIO_Toggle** – toggles an LED when a button is pressed using a lightweight driver implementation.
 - **ExternalButton_IT** – toggles PD12 through an interrupt triggered by the PA0 user button with a small debounce delay.
 - **SPI_Hello** – Master sends a length byte + “Hello world” over SPI2 (PB12/13/15).
 Arduino (slave) reads the framed packet and prints it via Serial.
 Shows hardware NSS (SSOE), blocking TX, and basic framing.
+- **SPI_Command** – advanced SPI master example with semihosted debug output and an Arduino-based slave using a command/ack protocol.

 This repository is my sandbox for experimenting with peripherals such as ADC, I2C and general GPIO control as I learn embedded programming.